infinitered/redpotion/README.md

 # RedPotion

+We believe iPhone development should be clean, scalable, and fast with a langauge that developers not only enjoy, but actively choose.
+With the advent of Ruby for iPhone development the RubyMotion community has combined and tested the most active and powerful gems into a single package called **RedPotion**

-RedPotion combines [RMQ](http://rubymotionquery.com/), [ProMotion](https://github.com/clearsightstudio/ProMotion), [CDQ](https://github.com/infinitered/cdq), [AFMotion](https://github.com/clayallsopp/afmotion), and other libraries.
+RedPotion combines [RMQ](http://rubymotionquery.com/), [ProMotion](https://github.com/clearsightstudio/ProMotion), [CDQ](https://github.com/infinitered/cdq), [AFMotion](https://github.com/clayallsopp/afmotion), and [MotionPrint](https://github.com/MohawkApps/motion_print).
 It also adds new features to better integrate RMQ with ProMotion.

-Its goals are to choose standard libraries and promote best practices, allowing you to develop iOS apps in record time.
+The goal is simply to choose standard libraries and promote best practices, allowing you to develop iOS apps in record time.

 =========